Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization: Dynamic Priors in Bayesian Optimization

-By stacking priors, we can incorporate the information given at different time steps, and the priors are faded individually based on their age; that is, older priors are considered less important, as shown in \cref{fig:prior-impact}.
-To avoid excessively slow fading of low-probability regions of a prior (e.g., the effect of a prior value of 0.01 would otherwise require more than 10,000 iterations to diminish), we accelerate the decay by squaring the elapsed time in the exponent's denominator.
-We thereby avoid overemphasizing priors over BO's native optimization behavior.
-The flexibility in incorporating multiple priors sets \tool apart from \pibo \citep{hvarfner-iclr22a} and Priorband \citep{mallik-neurips23a}, which consider a single initial prior, as well as \citet{seng-automlconf25a}'s approach, which considers one prior at a time.
+By stacking priors, we can dynamically incorporate information provided at different time steps.
+Priors are faded individually based on their age; that is, older priors are considered less important, as shown in \cref{fig:prior-impact}.
+The flexibility in incorporating multiple priors sets \tool apart from \pibo \citep{hvarfner-iclr22a} and Priorband \citep{mallik-neurips23a}, which consider a single initial prior, as well as \citet{seng-automlconf25a}'s approach, which considers only a single prior at a time.

-\textbf{Acquisition Function Optimization}\,\,\, If user priors are peaked in a small area of the configuration space, the resulting acquisition function $\af_\text{dyna}$ could be harder to optimize, see \cref{eq:acq_opt}.
-To ensure that the acquisition function optimizer covers both user-suggested regions and generally unexplored areas of the configuration space adequately, we adopt a modified version of \citet{hutter-lion11a}'s combined local and random search.
-To ensure that a sufficient number of candidates are sampled close to the peaked prior, we adapt the sampling of the starting points of the local search to the prior distributions.
-To this end, each prior $\pi^{(m)}$ is assigned a weight $\omega_m = e^{\phi(t-t^{(m)})}$, which also decays with time.
-Then, a fraction $\omega_m \cdot \min\{\sum_{i=1}^m w_i, 0.9\}$ of candidate configurations are sampled according to prior $\pi^{(m)}$.
-For more details, we refer to \cref{apx:facilitating_prior_behavior}.
+To optimize the acquisition function, we build on \citet{hutter-lion11a}'s combined local and random search, which first samples a set of candidate starting configurations and then performs hill climbing.
+We extend this approach by including configurations drawn from the provided prior distribution as starting points.
+This ensures that regions favored by the prior are explored explicitly during acquisition function optimization.
+Further details are deferred to \cref{app:facilitating_prior_behavior}.